 - Reflection and transmission coefficients for potential step and square barriers.

 - Field emission and associated technology

 - Length scales, importance of surface area-to-volume ratio for nanomaterials.
 Top-down and bottom-up approaches to nanotechnology.

-- Properties of selected nanomaterials, including graphene, carbon nanotubes, nanometals and selected surfaces structures.
+- Properties of selected nanomaterials, including 2D van der Waals materials including graphene, bilayer graphene, 1D nanowires including carbon nanotubes, nanometals and selected surfaces structures.